Suarez ruled out of Uruguay duty with knee injury

 Fortunately for the reigning LaLiga champions, they acquired Matheus Cunha in late August and Angel Correa is in fine form, scoring three in his first three games of 2021-22.

-Uruguay, though, has not been so lucky.
-Suarez's injury further compounds Oscar Tabarez's problems as he is left without two strikers for the qualifiers, Edinson Cavani his other absentee.

-Manchester United striker Cavani's absence was confirmed on Tuesday (AEST), too, as Uruguay announced he would not be travelling to South America amid issues over quarantining on his return to the United Kingdom.
+Manchester United striker Cavani's absence was confirmed on Monday, too, as Uruguay announced he would not be travelling to South America amid issues over quarantining on his return to the United Kingdom.